During the industrial revolution the Luddites opposed change and fought against the notion that machines would be used to get around labour laws.

 The term Luddite today is used to describe anyone who opposes automation and new technologies.

-We are on the cusp of another breakthrough, similar in impact to the industrial evolution or the information technology age, and along with all of the benefits, it will spawn the next generation of Luddites.
+We are on the cusp of another breakthrough, similar in impact to the industrial evolution or the information technology age, and along with all of the benefits … it will also spawn the next generation of Luddites.

 This evolution will see Artificial Intelligence in many forms, impact our lives.